brunerd/shui/README.md

-	lastCancel - true or false, since Cancel produces an error and no result this helps determine if clicked lastResult - full Result output (stdout) from osascript that is parsed into the above values lastError  - full Error (stderr) output from osascript
+	lastCancel - true or false, since Cancel produces an error and no result this helps determine if clicked lastResult - full Result output (stdout) from osascript that is parsed into the above values lastError  - full Error (stderr) output from osascript lastPID    - the child PID of a non-blocking (-n) alert or button
 ```